DanielHearn/danielhearn.github.io/src/blog/content/blog/iron_helm/index.md

 I reviewed the Print and Play version available from PNP Arcade for $5.

-Coming from a video game heavy background I've found dungeon crawling board games to often have too much busy work making me less likely to get them out.
-Iron helm on the other hand uses a small set of card decks where games often end at just the right length, making it one of my most played and favourite games.
+Coming from a video game heavy background I've found dungeon crawling board games will to often have too much busy work making me less likely to get them out.
+Iron Helm on the other hand uses a small set of card decks where games often end at just the right length, making it one of my most played and favourite games.

 ### Official Description